 Poverty has devastating and broad consequences for those who live in it.
 Childhood poverty has life-long consequences.
 Poverty causes family conflict, health problems, exclusion from education, exclusion from housing, and increased crime and victimization.
 However, we know that good data on these issues can lead to better health and well-being for any community.
 Food for the Poor manages individual country data and aggregated insight to make program-level decisions on the dashboards.

 Eradicating poverty isn’t just about bottom-line economic growth.
 For example, food for the Poor programs takes multiple interventions to help families out of poverty: food, water, education, housing, health, income, and more.
 Scaling impact is all about fighting for those interventions and changing lives.

-Improved impact measurement and management (IMM) allows Food for the Poor to understand what benefits its stakeholders are experiencing and what are they expecting.
+Improved impact measurement and management (IMM) allow Food for the Poor to understand what benefits its stakeholders are experiencing and what they expect.
 They can then turn up the volume on the work programs and refine the programs that need adjustment.

 Read More: 5 Ways to Improve Nonprofit Theory of Change